invidian/secure-and-reproducible-arch-linux/README.md

 ### Technology used by this guide

 - TPM2 TOTP - To assert the unalteredness and trustworthiness of your device.
+- Secure Boot - To prevent injecting and executing malicious code on your device at the bootloader/initramfs level.

 ### What this guide does not protect from